NESP is an information and knowledge exchange hub for policy work and research on ecosystem services and nature-based solutions.

 Key NESP Resources

 - FRMES Guidebook: The Federal Resource Management and Ecosystem Services (FRMES) guidebook serves as a training manual that helps to streamline the management of ecosystem services.
-With the guidebook, resource managers can create clear, workable plans that prioritize the work needed to establish and maintain resilient communities throughout the country
+With the guidebook, resource managers can create clear, workable plans that prioritize the work needed to establish and maintain resilient communities throughout the country.

-- NESP resource page: useful tools, research papers, and examples to support consideration of ecosystem services in decision making and monitoring
+- NESP resource page: Useful tools, research papers, and examples to support consideration of ecosystem services in decision making and monitoring.

 - Ecosystem Services Toolkit: Online portal that shares common ecosystem service conceptual models (ESCMs), ecosystem services metrics resources, ecosystem education and outreach materials, and case studies.

 - Ecosystem Services Mapping Examples: See products associated with a project that is mapping ecosystem services across the southeastern United States.
 Services mapped include wild pollination, recreational birding, access to open space for recreation, and water purification.
 Products include detailed methods and downloadable maps.
 Also find a series of dashboards that show how ecosystem services can be mapped on natural and working lands at a state level, as well as a series of resources that show how ecosystem services mapping can inform state-level natural and working lands action plans.